adobe-apiplatform/user-sync.py/docs/Success Guide/decide_deletion_policy.md

 \*  feature coming late March, 2017

-Some account deletion things to know:
+Some things to know about account deletion:

   - Removing the Adobe account may delete assets, settings, etc. that are later needed

   - You can only “delete” accounts if they are in a domain that your org owns.
-  - You may have users in your org that are owned by other orgs.
+  - You may have users in your org that are in domains owned by other orgs.
 This happens by way of requesting access to another domain owned by a different org which then allows you to add users from that domain to your own org and grant those users licenses that you own.
     - You can recover licenses you granted such users
     - You can remove them from your org, but you cannot delete such accounts because they are owned by a different org.
     - If you try to delete such an account, it has the same effect as removing the user from your org